coherent-research/dcs-documentation/DCSUserGuide.md

 ## Meter Restriction Profiles

-A Meter Restiction Profile is a nested list of Denied/Granted Meter Groups, Meters and/or Virtual Meters.
+A Meter Restriction Profile is a nested list of Denied/Granted Meter Groups, Meters and/or Virtual Meters.
 A few examples best illustrates the use of a restriction profiles.

 ** Example 1: A set of users is only granted access meters in a given group **